abcminiuser/python-elgato-streamdeck/README.md

 order to function.
 The latest source for this DLL is the [libUSB GitHub project](https://github.com/libusb/hidapi/releases).

+On Linux, this HID library can use one of two system libraries for HID communication - `libhidapi-hidraw0` or `libhidapi-libusb0`.
+Only the latter will work, and the former (if present) should be uninstalled.

 Despite the additional setup, this will give the best results in terms of reliability and performance.